About & Writers’ FAQ

 In addition, users grant SMITH a Creative Commons Attribution 3.0 United States license to use the submitted work for promotional, commercial and non-commercial purposes, such as advertisements, books, and other products.

-If my six-word memoir or other story is selected for a book, will I be notified?
+If my Six-Word Memoir or other story is selected for a book, will I be notified?

 Yes.
 We’ll send a note to the email you signed up to let you know you’re either a finalist or have been chosen to be in a book.
 All book contributors will receive a free copy of the book as soon as it’s published.
 Note: You must include your real name in your profile to be considered for a book.
 Your real name won’t be visible on SMITH, only to editors.
 We credit each memoirist by first and last name, and can only consider submissions for which we have this information.